Do you feel like selling never gets any easier?

 Based on their extensive research, the company shortlisted three AI-driven voice analytics tools that best align with their needs and budget and received positive feedback from current users.

-6. Conduct pilots of promising tools to test capabilities and ease of adoption
+6. Test capabilities and ease of adoption

 Before full-scale deployment, run controlled pilots using shortlisted AI tools with a small subset of users.

-• Start with a limited rollout, like 20—50 users, for 1—2 months.
+• Start with a limited rollout, like 20—50 users, for 1—2 months

-• Gather user feedback through surveys, focus groups, or interviews on satisfaction, challenges, and suggested improvements.
+• Gather user feedback through surveys, focus groups, or interviews on satisfaction, challenges, and suggested improvements

-• Analyze real results vs. defined goals.This data-driven approach helps determine if the tool delivers the expected value.
-It also uncovers potential pain points in UX or integration to address before company-wide implementation, like specific blockers or complications in the workflows you have to automate or enhance with AI.
+• Analyze real results vs. defined goals.
+This data-driven approach helps determine if the tool delivers the expected value.
+It also uncovers potential pain points in UX or integration to address before company-wide implementation, such as specific blockers or complications in the workflows you need to automate or enhance with AI.

 The company decided to run the pilot for a month.
 They deployed the chatbot on two of their most visited web pages: “Home Loan Services” and “Credit Card Queries.”